Nonparametric tests for stochastic dominance between linear combinations of risks

 \section{Introduction}

-It is a generally accepted fact that the sample mean shrinks towards the theoretical mean when the sample size increases.
-When the sample size grows to infinity, the Strong Law of Large Numbers establishes the almost sure convergence of the sample mean to the mathematical expectation of the underlying random variable, assuming, of course, that the latter exists and is finite.
-More generally, for a fixed sample size, a well-known result in ordering theory \citep[Theorem 3.A.35]{shaked} shows that convex combinations of an independent and identically distributed (\iid) sample become less dispersed, in terms of the \textit{convex order}, as the weight vector becomes more balanced, in terms of \textit{majorization}.
-This implies, for instance, that the sample mean of size $k$ is less dispersed than the sample mean of size $k-1$ (see Example~3.A.29 and, more generally, Corollary~3.A.31 in \cite{shaked}).
-Again, the existence and finiteness of the mathematical expectation of the underlying random variable is crucial for these characterisations.
+Risk aggregation is a central problem in insurance, finance, and risk theory.
+When several losses or risk exposures are combined through a vector of weights, the usual intuition is that spreading the exposure more evenly should reduce risk.
+This diversification principle is consistent with classical results in stochastic ordering theory.
+It is well-known \citep[Theorem 3.A.35]{shaked} that convex combinations of an independent and identically distributed (\iid) sample become less dispersed, in terms of the \textit{convex order}, as the weight vector becomes more balanced, in terms of \textit{majorization}.
+This implies, for instance, that the sample mean of size \(k\) is less dispersed than the sample mean of size \(k-1\) (see Example~3.A.29 and Corollary~3.A.31 in \cite{shaked}).
+The existence and finiteness of the mathematical expectation of the underlying random variable is crucial for these characterisations.